St Columba Anglican School

 Extended Leave

-• Students may miss out on important learning programs that may affect future education.
-The School cannot accept responsibility for learning that is missed during extended leave taken.
+• Students may miss important learning, which can affect future education.
+The school is not responsible for missed learning during extended leave.

-• Teachers are not to be asked to set work while extended leave is taken for holiday purposes.
+• Teachers are not required to set work for students on holiday leave

 • Although every effort is made to set a school calendar of events in advance, due to exceptional circumstances, these dates may need to be changed during a school year.